iamsail/zustandSite/.github/memory-bank/tasks/_index.md

 # Tasks Index

 ## In Progress
-- None
+- [TASK002] Production Deployment to Vercel - Configuring and deploying to Vercel

 ## Pending
-- [TASK002] Production Deployment - Configure domain and deploy to Vercel
 - [TASK003] Google Analytics Setup - Configure GTM and GA4 tracking

 ## Completed